SheffieldJournalism/multimedia-template/README.md

 ```
 ![full height and width](https://github.com/SheffieldJournalism/Longfrom-template/raw/master/ReadmeFiles/100vh.png)

 To specify a background image, an additional class name is required.
-I want to use an image of a pier, so I'm going to add the class name "pier":
+If I want to for e.g. use an image of a pier, I might want to add the class name "pier" to the section:

 ```
 <section class="pier image_bg">